mikependon/RepoDB.NET/pages/features/dynamics.md

 # Dynamics / Anonymous Types

-This feature allows you to create a simplified and targeted operation by simply maximizing the usage of dynamics and anonymous types.
-It is also very useful if you wish to do CRUD for targeted columns or a CRUD operation without even a class model.
+This feature allows you to create a simplified and targeted operation by simply maximizing the usage of the anonymous types.
+It is very useful if you wish to do the CRUD operations on the targeted columns and/or make the CRUD operations without even having a class model.

+This feature called dynamics as it is enabling the dynamic capabilities if we are to use it on the context of ORM.
+Therefore, do not get confused comparing the terminology against the dynamics within .NET ecosystem.

 #### Querying a Data